CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/PRDMasterPlan_comprehension_report.md

 ## Overview

 This report summarizes the `PRDMasterPlan.md` document, focusing on the project phases from Phase 2 onwards.
-The `PRDMasterPlan.md` outlines the strategic roadmap for enhancing the `OpenEchoSystem.Core` library by fixing errors, adding missing features, improving code comments, and expanding test coverage in the C# files located in the `src/` directory.
+The `PRDMasterPlan.md` outlines the strategic roadmap for enhancing the `ConsmicLexicon.Foundation` library by fixing errors, adding missing features, improving code comments, and expanding test coverage in the C# files located in the `src/` directory.
 The plan is structured into distinct phases, each with AI verifiable end goals and specific tasks designed to ensure a stable, reliable, and well-documented foundation.

 ## Scope of Analysis